Michael Harris II Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to give up 106 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs surrendered (109 total, 1.1 per game).

-- Davies (1-5) gets the starting nod for the Diamondbacks in his 12th start of the season.
-He's put together a 6.37 ERA in 53 2/3 innings pitched, with 45 strikeouts.
+- Nelson (5-5) takes the mound for the Diamondbacks in his 20th start of the season.
+He has a 4.98 ERA in 99 1/3 innings pitched, with 68 strikeouts.

-- In his most recent outing on Sunday, July 9 against the Pittsburgh Pirates, the right-hander threw 5 1/3 innings, allowing three earned runs while surrendering four hits.
+- In his most recent outing on Friday against the Toronto Blue Jays, the righty threw 5 2/3 innings, giving up one earned run while surrendering nine hits.

-- The 30-year-old has amassed an ERA of 6.37, with 7.5 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.